Whether you’re a gallerist, museum curator, interior designer, or art collector,

 Written as Z=W+(x/2-y), the equation is solved with the following steps:

-When I was on the visual arts committee for our local arts council in the early ’80s, we hung exhibits with pictures centered at eye level.
+When I was on the visual arts committee for our local arts council in the early ’80s, we hung exhibits with pictures centered at eye level using the picture-hanging formula.

-We used the picture-hanging formula, and my frustration with the time required to hang each show inspired me to find a more efficient method.
+My frustration with the time required to hang each show inspired me to develop a more efficient method.